Security of Customers’ Resources and Applications:

 OVHcloud commits to providing security awareness training for all its personnel in its capacity as a hosting provider.

 OVHcloud personnel complete annual security awareness training, as well as continuing professional education (CPE) required for its personnel’s certifications reinforcing their job duties.
 Technical training sessions are provided to IT System Engineering teams for their continuous job skills development.

-Security Awareness Training is conducted during the new hire on-boarding process; and security awareness training communications are regularly distributed to all personnel.
+Security Awareness Training is conducted during the on-boarding process for new hires; and security awareness training communications are regularly distributed to all personnel.

 OVHcloud commits to managing logical access to OVHcloud IT systems in its capacity as a hosting provider.

 OVHcloud applies a strict policy of logical access rights management.
 This policy includes the following provisions:

 - Access authorizations are issued following the principle of "Least Privilege";

 - Access rights should be based on roles versus specific individual unit rights;